dave-kennedy/clean-html/readme.md

 Additional tags to include in `break-around-tags`.

-Type: Array
+Type: Array of strings
 Default: `null`

 ### add-remove-attributes

 Additional attributes to include in `remove-attributes`.

-Type: Array
+Type: Array of strings
 Default: `null`

 ### add-remove-tags

 Additional tags to include in `remove-tags`.

-Type: Array
+Type: Array of strings
 Default: `null`

 ## Global installation